 Working one to one will mean we will not be putting a high number of students through the course.
 This means we can help you focus on reaching the best standard you can.
 It’s not only your reputation its ours.

-The cost of the OCN level 3 Diploma will vary depending on whether you have experience, whether you are looking to qualify working for someone else or starting your own business.
+The cost of the IPET Level 3 Diploma will vary depending on whether you have experience, whether you are looking to qualify working for someone else or starting your own business.